bradford-hamilton/Ruby-On-Quails/guides/source/initialization.md

 end
 ```

-This is where all the Rails frameworks are loaded and thus made
+This is where all the Quails frameworks are loaded and thus made
 available to the application.
 We won't go into detail of what happens
 inside each of those frameworks, but you're encouraged to try and
 explore them on your own.

-For now, just keep in mind that common functionality like Rails engines,
+For now, just keep in mind that common functionality like Quails engines,
-I18n and Rails configuration are all being defined here.
+I18n and Quails configuration are all being defined here.

 ### Back to `config/environment.rb`

 The rest of `config/application.rb` defines the configuration for the
-`Rails::Application` which will be used once the application is fully
+`Quails::Application` which will be used once the application is fully
 initialized.
-When `config/application.rb` has finished loading Rails and defined
+When `config/application.rb` has finished loading Quails and defined
 the application namespace, we go back to `config/environment.rb`.
 Here, the
-application is initialized with `Rails.application.initialize!`, which is
+application is initialized with `Quails.application.initialize!`, which is
-defined in `rails/application.rb`.
+defined in `quails/application.rb`.

-### `railties/lib/rails/application.rb`
+### `railties/lib/quails/application.rb`

 The `initialize!` method looks like this: